clemenko/dc18_supply_chain/readme.md

 1. Navigate to Jenkins and click on the project/item called `ci_dc18` and click on `Configure` on the left hand side.
 	![](img/jenkins_configure.jpg)

 2. Then scroll down to `Build Triggers`.
-Check the radio button for `Generic Webhook Trigger` and enter a Token of `dc18_rocks`.
+Check the checkbox for `Generic Webhook Trigger` and enter a Token of `dc18_rocks`.
 Scroll down and click `Save`.
 	![](img/jenkins_triggers.jpg)

 3. Now in your browser goto YOUR `http://$DOCS_URL:8080/generic-webhook-trigger/invoke?token=dc18_rocks`